Significant-Gravitas/AutoGPT/README.md

 ## Run linter

 This project uses [flake8](https://flake8.pycqa.org/en/latest/) for linting.
+We currently use the following rules: `E303,W293,W291,W292,E305`.
+See the [flake8 rules](https://www.flake8rules.com/) for more information.

 To run the linter, run the following command:

 ```
 flake8 scripts/ tests/